someone942/odin-recipes/README.md

 # Recipes project
-This is a basic HTML recipe website and will have no CSS or JS.\
+This is a basic HTML recipe website.\
-It's only some html practice.\
 [Website](https://someone942.github.io/odin-recipes/)